victorjoh/twinpin/README.md

 twinpin is a minimal twin-stick shooter.
 The two players control their characters with gamepads.
 So far I have only tried it with a Sony DualShock 4 V2.
 I develop this game to satisfy my functional programming itch.
+To play, either download [the latest release](https://github.com/victorjoh/twinpin/releases/latest), or build from source by following the instructions below.

 ## Build dependencies
 Stack is used to build the project.
 Stack will download most of the other build